etwk/blog/content/lists/books.md

 ## Finance
 - [ ] The Algebra of Wealth: A Simple Formula for Financial Security #must
 - [ ] Tokens: The Future of Money in the Age of the Platform #money #future #must

+### Investment
+- [ ] 100 Baggers: Stocks that Return 100-to-1 and How to Find Them
+- [ ] A Random Walk Down Wall Street: The Time-Tested Strategy for Successful Investing (Burton G. Malkiel) #stock #must
+- [x] How to Day Trade: The Plain Truth (Ross Cameron) #must
-- [ ] The Psychology of Money: Timeless Lessons on Wealth, Greed, and Happiness: Timeless lessons on wealth, greed, and happiness (Morgan Housel) #must #investment
+- [ ] The Psychology of Money: Timeless Lessons on Wealth, Greed, and Happiness: Timeless lessons on wealth, greed, and happiness (Morgan Housel) #must
-- [ ] 100 Baggers: Stocks that Return 100-to-1 and How to Find Them #investment
+- Scott Nations
+	- [ ] The Anxious Investor: Mastering the Mental Game of Investing
+	- [ ] A History of the United States in Five Crashes: Stock Market Meltdowns That Defined a Nation #must
+- [ ] Stocks for the Long Run: The Definitive Guide to Financial Market Returns & Long-Term Investment Strategies (Jeremy J. Siegel) #must
+- [ ] Dark Pools: The Rise of the Machine Traders and the Rigging of the U.S. Stock Market (Scott Patterson) #must
+- [ ] Trade Mindfully: Achieve Your Optimum Trading Performance with Mindfulness and Cutting-Edge Psychology (Gary Dayton) #trading #must
+- [ ] 100 to 1 in the Stock Market: A Distinguished Security Analyst Tells How to Make More of Your Investment Opportunities (Thomas W. Phelps) #must

 ## Food
 - [ ] Eat Like The Animals: What Nature Teaches Us About the Science of Healthy Eating